Mahogany (film)

 Mahogany is a 1975 American romantic drama film directed by Berry Gordy and produced by Motown Productions.
 The Motown founder Gordy took over the film direction after British filmmaker Tony Richardson was dismissed from the film.
 Mahogany stars Diana Ross as Tracy Chambers, a struggling fashion design student who rises to become a popular fashion designer in Rome.
 It was released on October 8, 1975.
-The soundtrack included the single "Theme from Mahogany (Do You Know Where You're Going To)", which peaked at number-one on the Billboard Hot 100 chart in January 1976.
+The soundtrack included the single "Theme from Mahogany (Do You Know Where You're Going To)", which peaked at number one on the Billboard Hot 100 chart in January 1976.

 Plot

 Tracy Chambers dreams of becoming a fashion designer and has worked her way up to assistant to the head buyer at a luxury department store (modeled after and filmed at Marshall Fields on State Street) in Chicago.
 Her supervisor, Miss Evans, believes that Tracy's night school courses will interfere with her responsibilities at the store.
-Her aunt, however, encourages her and visits prospective buyers, who tell Tracy her designs are good for Paris, but not for Chicago.
+Her aunt, however, encourages her and visits prospective buyers, who tell Tracy her designs are good for Paris but not for Chicago.

 One evening, she gets into a shouting match with Brian Walker, a local activist fighting against gentrification in their community.

-Sean McAvoy, a great fashion photographer, comes to the department store to photograph models, all of whom are white, and with whom he is dissatisfied.
-Sean mistakes Tracy for a new model and creates an impromptu shoot with her, featuring a rainbow-colored gown made by her aunt.
+Sean McAvoy, a fashion photographer, comes to the department store to photograph models, with whom he is dissatisfied.
+He mistakes Tracy for a new model and creates an impromptu shoot with her, featuring a rainbow-colored gown made by her aunt.
 As Sean prepares to leave Chicago, he invites Tracy to Rome.

 Tracy again encounters Brian during her walk to work and surreptitiously pours milk into his bullhorn's mouthpiece.
 Brian assumes that one of the construction workers has played a prank on him and a fight begins.
-Brian is arrested and Tracy bails him out.
-He insists that he will return the money.
-She tells him to put it in her door's mail slot, which he does.
-Brian becomes her boyfriend, but the relationship does not last long as Brian does not support Tracy's aspirations.
+Brian is arrested, and Tracy bails him out.
+Brian becomes her boyfriend, but the relationship does not last long as he does not support Tracy's aspirations.

-Sean reinvents Tracy as "Mahogany" and she becomes among the most in-demand fashion models.
-An uneasy relationship develops with Sean, who is possessive and jealous of anyone vying for Tracy's attention, which includes Brian when he visits.
+Sean reinvents Tracy as "Mahogany," and she becomes an in-demand fashion model.
+An uneasy relationship develops with Sean, who is possessive and jealous of anyone vying for Tracy's attention.
 Tracy, feeling she owes Sean for her new career, reluctantly agrees to sleep with him.
 Sean's implied latent homosexuality makes the union a failure.
 Brian fails to persuade Tracy to return home with him to support him in his political aspirations.